 The Boston Globe is reporting that Market Basket workers are saying that the co-CEO’s have sent letters setting a deadline for a return to work.
 The letter directs the employee to return to work or “the company will consider you to have abandoned your job, thereby ending your employment with the company.”

-Eligibility for Unemployment . . . → Read More: Will Market Basket Contest Unemployment?
+Eligibility . . . → Read More: Will Market Basket Contest Unemployment?

 A Peabody cleaning contractor, Ward’s Cleaning Service, Inc. must pay its workers $1 million in back pay and damages.
 The cleaning company illegally asked employees to use multiple time cards with different names, changed time cards, paid employees with checks made out to false names and paid employees in cash.

 Companies, like this cleaning company, . . . → Read More: Cleaning Company Ordered to Pay Overtime